 One of the most common symptoms of depression in teens is their lack of desire for anything, including their education.
 If you find your teen's grades have significantly decreased, they may need therapy to get them back on the right track.

 As a parent, you know your child better than anyone ever has, or ever will.
-This could be called a near superpower, as moms and dads tend to notice even the most subtle changes in their child before the rest of the world does.
+This could be called a near superpower, as moms and dads tend to notice even the most subtle changes in their children before the rest of the world does.
 If you have a sense that your teen just isn’t themself, it’s always best to approach the situation (lightly) in order to catch their pain before it escalates even further.
 If you feel as though your teen has suddenly stopped eating, has been using drugs or alcohol, is angry more often than not, or has begun to fail their classes, therapy just may be the way to go.
 Don’t ignore your intuition, a parent always knows.
 If you need support, help is just one click away.

 NSW